Skip to main content

 So download these guidelines and then publish them, share them within your team.
 Make sure you put it where your customer teams spend time so they don’t have to hunt around for them.

-A customer’s spoken to I’m sorry, a colleague has spoken to a customer and then sends you a message to tell [00:12:00] you the customer wants to X feature.
+A customer said, ” I’m sorry, a colleague has spoken to a customer and then sent you a message to tell [00:12:00] you the customer wants X feature.
 End of message.
 That’s all you get.
 I mean, how useful is that to you?
 Probably not very.
 Why do they think that they need that feature?
 What do they think that feature will do for them?

 Possible other solutions to find the best way to solve that problem.
 If you’re just taking feature requests and building to order, you’re falling into what I call the agency trap.
 We’ve actually written an article on this agency trap.
 So if that sounds familiar to you, let us know.